treeverse/lakeFS/docs/hooks/index.md

   - /hooks/overview.html
 ---

-# lakeFS Hooks
+# Actions and Hooks in lakeFS

 {% include toc.html %}

 Like other version control systems, lakeFS allows you to configure _Actions_ to trigger when [predefined events](#supported-events) occur.

-lakeFS supports three types of hook:
+An _Action_ defines one or more _Hooks_ to execute. lakeFS supports three types of hook:

 1. [Lua](./lua.html) - uses an embedded Lua VM
 1. [Webhook](./webhooks.html) - makes REST call to external URL and waits for response